maddie480/ExtendedVariantMode/README.md

 Also includes entities and triggers for use with maps:

 *   trigger the variant you want when you want on your map by using the **Extended Variants Trigger**.
-[Check the `README-Mappers.txt`](https://github.com/max4805/Everest-ExtendedVariants/blob/master/ExtendedVariantMode/README-Mappers.txt) for more details. **Please read it if you want to use the trigger**, as some of the settings work in a rather counterintuitive way.
+"Integer" variant are numbers without decimals (such as Add Seekers), "Float" variants are numbers with decimals (such as multipliers and percentages), and "Boolean" variants are the ones that can be turned on or off.
 *   give the player extra midair jumps with **Jump Refills**.
 Recover Jump Refills give the player back their midair jumps (much like vanilla refills do with dashes), while Extra Jump Refills gives more jumps to the player, even if that exceeds the Jump Count variant setting.
 *   if you want to get a Theo Crystal with the same properties as the extended variant (doesn't crash when moving up, can be left behind, or can be thrown offscreen in any direction), you can either use an Extended Variants Trigger or place an **Extended Variant Theo Crystal**.